OpenA3XX/opena3xx.hardware.controller/How_to_install.md

 Everytime you start up the Raspberry Pi, it will automatically run the program (and check for updates) so you won't need to connect to it via command line again.
 Phew!

-Because it will check for updates when it starts, we recommend powering it up a couple of minuets before starting the software.
+Because it will check for updates when it starts, we recommend powering it up a couple of minutes before starting the software.

 ### That's it!
 Congratulations!